 linear velocity (v) = ωr where ω is the angular velocity and

 And when θ = 90 degrees, L = I ω …………….
 (2.2)

 This expression is applicable to any object undergoing angular motion, whether it is a point mass moving in a circle or a rotating disk.

-Angular Momentum for a point mass
+Angular Momentum of a point mass in a circular motion

 Now let’s say a point mass m moving in a circle of radius r.

-The moment of inertia varies for different shapes and in this case for a point mass it is I=mr^2.
+The moment of inertia varies for different shapes and in this case for a point mass, it is I=mr^2.

 In addition to this, the linear speed of the mass is v=ωr.
 [Ref: our post on linear motion and circular motion – 3 relations]

 Combining these results for a point mass, we find L = I ω =(mr^2) (v/r) = rmv……………..
 (3)

 Noting that mv is the linear momentum p, we find that the angular momentum of a point mass can be written in the following form: